Fort Valley State University: College of Arts and Sciences

 The College of Arts and Sciences, the oldest and the largest college at FVSU, houses 12 academic units and offers nearly 80 percent of the courses taught at FVSU.
 The college services the University System of Georgia's Academic Core and provides 20 undergraduate major fields of study.
 The Department of Business Administration and Economics is the largest academic department in the College of Arts and Sciences, and is an accredited member of the Accreditation Council for Business Schools and Programs (ACBSP).

 College of Education

 The College of Education is an educator preparation program offering degrees in Middle Grades Education, undergraduate and graduate; Agriculture Education, undergraduate and post-baccalaureate; Early Childhood / Special Education undergraduate; School Counseling; Early Childhood / Special Education graduate; Health and Physical Education; Family and Consumer Sciences Education; and an MAT degree in the secondary teaching areas.

 College of Agriculture, Family Sciences and Technology

-The College of Agriculture, Home Economics & Allied Programs is ranked 25th nationally in the production of African American agriculturists and the university's leader in placing first-time applicants into medical, dental, veterinary and pharmacy schools and colleges since 2001.
-The college has laboratories in the state, and scientists are securing grant funds and conducting cutting-edge research.
+The College of Agriculture, Home Economics & Allied Programs is ranked 25th nationally in the production of Black American agriculturists, and placing first-time applicants into medical, dental, veterinary and pharmacy schools and colleges since 2001.
+The college has laboratories in the state, and scientists are securing grant funds and conducting research.